This technique keeps real flowers looking fresh and beautiful for years.

 Keep them away from direct sunlight, and don’t wet them.
 A humid environment could reduce its lifespan.
-Being stored in a container like a bell jar or glass display case will reduce the effect of humidity.
+Storing them in a container like a bell jar or glass display case will reduce the effect of humidity.

 If you want to clean them, do it gently with a dry tissue.

 Do your part for the environment by investing in preserved flowers.
 You’ll never have to feel the twinge of guilt from buying fresh flowers again.